 A password is required to submit a request for an internal transfer.
 In order to obtain the password you can check any of the following resources: Login to the employee portal, check the current issue of "Regional High Points" newsletter, contact HR, or read this week's "Daily Announcements".

 Diabetes occurs when there is a higher level of glucose in the blood than is normal.
 Glucose comes from the breakdown of the food you eat.
 It travels through your body in the blood.
 A hormone called insulin then helps glucose move from your blood to your cells.
 Once glucose is in your cells, it can be used for energy.
 A problem making or using insulin means glucose cannot move into your cells.
 Instead, the glucose builds up in your blood.
 The build-up is called hyperglycemia.

-Gestational diabetes is a type of diabetes that first occurs during pregnancy.
+Gestational diabetes is a type of diabetes that occurs or is first recognized during pregnancy.
 The extra glucose can affect the mother and the baby.

-As part of prenatal screening, your doctor will test you for gestational diabetes.
+As part of prenatal screening, you will be tested for gestational diabetes.
 If you don't have a history of diabetes, the test will be done at 24-28 weeks of gestation.
-The doctor will give you a drink that has a special glucose solution in it.
-The doctor will then measure the level of glucose in your blood.
+You will be given a drink that has a special glucose solution in it.
+The level of glucose in your blood will be measured.
 Other tests may be used that require fasting (not eating or drinking anything).
-If you are high risk for gestational diabetes or have symptoms, your doctor will test you earlier in the pregnancy.
+If you are high risk for gestational diabetes or have symptoms, you will be tested earlier in the pregnancy.

 Gestational diabetes.
 ACOG practice bulletin No. 30.

 Gestational diabetes mellitus (GDM).
 EBSCO DynaMed website.
 Available at: ...(Click grey area to select URL) Updated August 19, 2014.
 Accessed September 29, 2014.